VanOvermeire/sam-template-creator/README.md

 * Languages
     * Node
-    * Go
+    * Go (in progress)
     * Java
+* Robust error handling
 * Ask questions.
 See you call dynamo, add to template? generate outputs? how many buckets for events? deploy template? use 'middleware' for this
-* Scan other files in the lambda folder, maybe follow imports/requires/...
+* Scan other files in the lambda folder, maybe follow imports/requires/..., to find more environment variables and needed permissions
-* Generate requirements.txt for python projects
 * Relative location of project
 * Config option: set memory/timeout on individual lambdas vs globally
 * Option to specify which kind of folders in project contain lambdas